n-r-w/knowledgegraph-mcp/README.md

 ## 🧠 **KNOWLEDGE GRAPH (knowledgegraph-mcp) INTEGRATION PROTOCOL (GLOBAL)**

+### CONTEXTUAL USAGE STRATEGY
+1. **ANALYZE FIRST**: Evaluate each user message to determine if knowledge graph tools would be beneficial
+2. **USE WHEN VALUABLE**: Apply knowledge graph tools only when they provide clear value:
+   - When tracking project information that should persist across conversations
+   - When managing complex relationships between entities
+   - When information retrieval would benefit from structured queries
+   - When building a persistent knowledge base about the project
+3. **SKIP WHEN UNNECESSARY**: Don't use knowledge graph tools for:
+   - Simple, one-off questions that don't require persistence
+   - Tasks where the information is fully contained in the current context
+   - When the overhead of knowledge management exceeds the benefit

-### MANDATORY INITIALIZATION
+### PROJECT ISOLATION
-1. START every conversation: Say `Using knowledgegraph-mcp...` then SEARCH knowledge graph
-2. PROJECT ISOLATION: CALCULATE project_id ONCE, use SAME value in ALL calls
+1. **CALCULATE project ID ONCE**, use SAME value in ALL calls
-   - **STEP-BY-STEP ALGORITHM**:
+   - **STEP-BY-STEP PROJECT ID CALCULATE ALGORITHM**:
       1) **EXTRACT**: Take ONLY the last directory name from workspace path
       2) **LOWERCASE**: Convert all to lowercase
       3) **CLEAN**: Keep only letters, numbers, spaces, hyphens, including `-` and `_`